tezos-reward-distributor-organization/tezos-reward-distributor/readme.md

 - Merging of multiple payments towards an address into a single payment, to pay less network fee.
 - Exclude any address and choose what will be done with their share: share among other delegators, send to founders, do nothing e.g. leave in balance.
 - Set a minimum delegation amount and choose what will be done with their share: share among other delegators, send to founders, do nothing e.g. leave in balance.
-- If a batch fails rewards belonging to that batch are marked as failed and payment report is put under payments/failed directory.
+- If a batch fails, rewards belonging to that batch are marked as failed.
+Payment report is put under payments/failed directory.
 Failed payments are retried after one hour or just after a successful payment.

 V5 is distributed under GPL license.
 V5 collects anonymous usage statistics to help improve the application.